 A piece of milk glass as a planter.

 My love for milk glass goes back to the 1960's.
 Aunt Ethel used these heavy milk glass drinking glasses.
+And this is the style I bought on eBay.
 Easily found at thrift stores, tag sales and online, milk glass remains affordable.
 Look for popular vintage Fenton or Anchor Hocking brands to add to your collection.
 If you have some milk glass you're not using, be inspired to use in your rooms.
 It really is modern again.

 top photo : inthefields.com